 A review of this charter and activities will take place every 2 years or when considered necessary.
 To become effective, the updated charter must be adopted by the ccNSO Council and published on the ccNSO website/wiki.
 Before publishing the updated charter, the Secretariat will adjust the version number and insert the date the charter was reviewed and adopted by the ccNSO Council.

 ANNEX A

 Graphical representation triage process

-(To be updated if terms of Reference are adopted)